medAziz-ich/Mac-Address-changer/README.md

     Compiler: GCC or compatible C compiler with support for the C2x standard.

 Usage

-After compiling the program with the included Makefile, run it as follows:
     sudo ./chanmac <network_interface>

 Explanation of Key Files